-Dr. Sampao presented Ministry of Energy's policies which promote renewable energy that release less CO2 emission.
-The policies also promote surplus from agricultural products to reduce carbon and support Eco-design by encouraging energy-saving label certification.
-He addressed the interrelated in terms of policy and practice for the electronics and energy sectors.
-In the end of his presentation, he pointed out that financial factors are important to the performance of SMEs.
+Dr. Sampao presented about the Ministry of Energy's policies for comprising 4D1E: Digitalization, Decarbonization, Decentralization, De-Regulation and Electrification.
+The policies promote renewable energy which has less carbon dioxide emission, generate and consume power from solar energy, biomass, and biogas.
+Moreover, the policies also promote the energy sector which is surplus from agricultural products in order to reduce carbon.
+In addition, the policies support Eco-design by encouraging energy-saving label certification.
+He emphasized that the electronics and energy sectors are interrelated in terms of policy and practice, resulting entrepreneur having to implement these policies.
+He pointed out that driving Eco-design, besides policy, financial factors are important to the performance of SMEs.